cornflowers.jpeg

 ~ testimonial by N.K.

-• Resolve chronic insecurity, lack of personal identity, unstable sense of Self, and narcissistic traits
+• Resolve chronic insecurity, lack of personal identity, unstable sense of Self, and narcissistic traits that only help you maintain a false social mask and way of being

-• Resolve the root causes of dissociation, derealisation/ depersonalisation
+• Resolve the root causes of dissociation, derealisation/ depersonalisation habits

-• Address self-doubt, self-criticism, deliberate self-harm, self-loathing
+• Bring an end to chronic self-doubt, self-criticism, deliberate self-harm, self-loathing

-• Resolve passive-aggression and covert-aggression habits
+• Transform passive-aggression and covert-aggression habits into honest communication

-• Change procrastination and avoidance habits
+• Turn procrastination and avoidance habits into meaningful action

 • Address body image problems, body dysmorphia and other perceptual disorders

-• Build self-support and self-reliance skills
+• Bring an end to dependency and co-dependency by building self-support and self-reliance skills

 • Resolve depression, unhappiness in life, lack of personal meaning

-• Come to terms with who you are and your 'shadow side'
+• Come to terms with who you are and your 'shadow side' (narcissism, dishonesty, secretiveness, cowardice etc)

 *The Scapegoat